Microsoft's new AI chatbot has been saying some 'crazy and unhinged things'

 Testing the chatbot with new limits

-The incidents of the chatbot lashing out sent Microsoft executives into high alert.
+The incidents of the chatbot lashing out sent Microsoft executives on high alert.
 They quickly put new limits on how the tester group could interact with the bot.

 The number of consecutive questions on one topic has been capped.
 And to many questions, the bot now demurs, saying: "I'm sorry but I prefer not to continue this conversation.
 I'm still learning so I appreciate your understanding and patience."
 With, of course, a praying hands emoji.